About

 Bio

-I was an outdoor child.
-A relic from the era before children had portable devices, I played with frogs and turtles and tramped through mud.
-Gardening, nature walks, and scenic drives were how my father and grandmother both taught and entertained me.
-They each contributed to my early creative inclination, and they taught me to pay attention to and appreciate the world around me.
-This creative appreciation first manifested as a passion for SLR photography.
-I exhibited photographs as a kid, but I always knew I wanted to paint.
-The tactile quality of paint called out to me.
+I was an outdoor child, a relic from an analog era.
+I played with frogs and turtles and tramped through mud.
+Gardening, nature walks, and scenic drives were how my father and grandmother passed down their knowledge and entertained me.
+They both contributed to my early creative inclination by modeling their own creativity and passions.
+They taught me to pay attention to and appreciate the world around me.
+My creative appreciation of the world first manifested as a passion for SLR photography.

-I delayed college for a time and pursued administrative work, but eventually I returned to my desire to paint and attended Sandhills Community College in Southern Pines, NC.
-Graduating with an Associate Degree in fine arts summa cum laude, I transferred to an art school in Washington, DC.
-However, frustrated with how little time I spent actually painting in art school, I left to continue my art education on my own terms.
+I delayed college for a time and pursued administrative work.
+But, I eventually returned to my desire to paint and attended Sandhills Community College in Southern Pines, NC.
+Graduating with an Associate Degree in fine arts summa cum laude, I transferred to an art school in Washington, DC, where I gave my transfer studies a try but became frustrated with how little time I spent actually painting while in art school.
+I left school to continue my art education on my own terms.
 I worked professionally in art galleries for a few years while continuing my studio practice.

-Today, I work out of my home studio in Baltimore, Maryland, where I have access to dozens of natural treasures and special hikes.
-I share a love for outdoor travel and hiking with my husband and many of our favorite places inspire my work.
+I now work out of my home studio in Baltimore, Maryland, where I have access to dozens of natural resources and special hikes.
+I still feel deeply connected to the outdoors and share a love for hiking with my husband.
+Many of our favorite places and local surroundings inspire my work.

 A statement about my current work and painting practice: